CocodriloCAD/Cocodrilo/validatation/Readme.md

 ![grafik](https://user-images.githubusercontent.com/51473791/221571181-b220da8a-a3d4-40dc-adf2-01e86d39a26c.png)

 ### 4) Meshing of the cantilever
-In this example we want to mesh the cantilever with a quadrilateral mesh with a length of 0.1m.
+In this example we want to mesh the cantilever with a quadrilateral mesh.
+The edge lenghts of the elements should be 0.1m.
 For that purpose, right click *w* (=Width Count: Number of faces along x-direction) and "Set integer".
 Here, enter 15, as we have a cantilever with a length of 1.5m and with 15 elements in the x-direction, each element has length of 0.1m in the x-direction.
 Subsequently, set analogously *h* (=Height Count: Number of faces in y-direction) to 10.